-There are just a few things to take into consideration prior to a trip to this island paradise to ensure it is a safe and memorable one.
+There are just a few things to take into consideration prior to arriving in Grenada to ensure it's a safe and memorable vacation.
+Here's everything you need to know to stay safe.

 Perhaps a reflection of the island's small, tight-knit community, crime in Grenada is not a huge problem.
 Most incidents are petty in nature with opportunistic thieves targeting tourists for pickpocketing, purse snatching and muggings.
 Popular items to steal include credit cards, cameras, jewelry, money and passports.